 Mahabaleshwar, a hill station in the Western Ghats, is the ultimate retreat if you want to get away from the mad crowd in the city.
 Once the summer capital of the Bombay Presidency during the British Raj, today this hill station includes three villages (Malcolm Peth, Old Kshetra Mahabaleshwar and a part of the Shindola village).

-There are several places to visit in Mahabaleshwar that offer breath-taking views, which are bound to leave you in awe.
-From lakes and waterfalls to take a dip in for those who are daring enough to step into the freezing waters to temples and forts for history lovers, while thrill-seekers can also try various adventure sports here.
-The list of interesting things to see in Mahabaleshwar is long and exploring all these fun activities will take more than a weekend.
-But if you are short on time, here are some must-visit places when holidaying in Mahabaleshwar:
+There are several places to see in Mahabaleshwar that offer breath-taking views, which are bound to leave you in awe.
+From lakes and waterfalls for those who are daring enough to step into the freezing waters to temples and forts for history lovers, while thrill-seekers can also try various adventure sports here.
+The list of interesting places to see in Mahabaleshwar is long and exploring all these fun activities will take more than a weekend.
+But if you are short on time, here are some must-visit places to see in Mahabaleshwar:

 Elephant’s Head Point and Kate’s Point